DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ### Display Summaries

-You can make the label display a [summary function's result](../../shape-report-data/shape-data-expression-bindings/calculate-a-summary.md) by setting the **Summary Running** property to the required range and selecting the summary function in the **Summary Expression Editor**.
+Specify a data range in the **Summary Running** property and select the summary function in the **Summary Expression Editor** to make the label display a [summary function's result](../../shape-report-data/shape-data-expression-bindings/calculate-a-summary.md).

 ![](../../../../../images/eurd-win-label-summary-function.png)